Dragonath/WebApiProject/README.md

 * Dot.NET WebAPI
 * MongoDB
 * Postman

+## Databases
+We decided to use 2 databases in our implementation; one for players and one for enemies.
+Player database is considerably larger, because Player class has an Inventory which is a List of Item class objects, such as armors, weapons and miscellaneous stuff.
+Enemy database is used to save enemy types so it can be easily accessed and used by multiple enemies.

+** INSERT DRAW.IO KAAVIO **

 ## Controllers
 This project uses 3 different controllers to create, modify and delete data from database.
 Each controller can do multiple things.